fardeen2811khan/totalitycorp-frontend-challenge/README.md

-I have also used MongoDB fro data storage which eventually makes the app a full stack project.
+I have also used MongoDB fro data storage which eventually makes the app a full stack project. but as assessment part i have given the link only for frontend part hosted on netlify.
 Features:
 Product Listing: